itu-itis23-fikir23/docker-compose/README.md

 - **README structure**: I asked Claude to suggest a readable section layout for the assignment requirements; the technical content and commands were verified by actually running the stack on my machine.
-- **Slide deck**: I drafted the slide outline with Claude, then trimmed and rewrote the speaker notes in my own voice.

 No AI-generated content was submitted without being read, executed, and verified end-to-end.